San Diego Padres: Military appreciation

 In 1996, the Padres became the first national sports team to have an annual military appreciation event.
 In 2000, the Padres began wearing a camouflage jersey to honor the military.
-The jersey is now in its seventh iteration.
 Starting in 2008, the Padres began wearing camouflage jerseys for every Sunday home game.
-They also wear these uniforms on Memorial Day, Independence Day, and Labor Day.
+The team also wears the uniforms on Memorial Day, Independence Day, and Labor Day.
 For 2011, the Padres changed the camouflage design to a more modern "digital" design, using the MARPAT design after receiving permission from then-Commandant James Conway, and dropped the green from the lettering and logo of the jersey.
 Green was replaced by a sand-olive color (also in the cap worn with the jersey).
-For 2016, to coincide with hosting the 2016 Major League Baseball All-Star Game, the Padres changed the camouflage jersey once again; this time to navy blue, however, this design was only worn for one season as for 2017, the Padres switched the camouflage jersey to Marine, which was used through 2019.
-For 2020, the Padres will begin using two different camouflage jersey colors: green and sand-olive, both with the current Padres wordmark.
-Since 1995 Marine Recruits from the nearby Marine Corps Recruit Depot often visit the games en masse during Military Appreciation Day, in uniform, often filling entire sections in the upper deck of Petco Park.
-When they are present, the team commemorates this with a special Fourth Inning Stretch featuring the Marine Hymn played by stadium organist Bobby Cressey.
+For 2016, to coincide with hosting the 2016 Major League Baseball All-Star Game, the Padres added a second camouflage jersey, this time in navy blue.
+The Padres alternated the navy camouflage jersey with a Marines style, which were used through 2019.
+From 2020 to 2023, the Padres used two different camouflage jersey colors: green and sand-olive, both with the current Padres logo.

+Since 1995 Marine Recruits from the nearby Marine Corps Recruit Depot often visit the games en masse during Military Appreciation Day, in uniform, often filling entire sections of the upper deck of Petco Park.
+When present, the team commemorates them with a special Fourth Inning Stretch featuring the Marines' Hymn played by stadium organist Bobby Cressey.
 Through April 2005 over 60,000 marine recruits were hosted by the Padres.
-This is part of an extensive military outreach program, which also includes a series of Military Appreciation Night games, and game tapes mailed to deployed United States Navy ships of the Pacific Fleet for onboard viewing (a large portion of the Pacific Fleet is homeported in San Diego)..
-Now, every Sunday home game the Padres play is "Military Sunday", where they wear their camouflage uniforms instead of their normal brown-and-yellow uniforms.
+This is part of an extensive military outreach program, which also includes a series of Military Appreciation Night games, and game tapes mailed to deployed United States Navy ships of the Pacific Fleet for onboard viewing (a large portion of the Pacific Fleet is home ported in San Diego).
+Now, every Sunday home games the Padres play is "Military Sunday".

 The San Diego area is home to a number of military installations, including several Navy and Coast Guard bases centered on San Diego Bay, Marine Corps Air Station Miramar (former home of the "Top Gun" training program), and the Marine Corps training ground at Camp Pendleton.
 Civilians employed at those bases account for around 5% of the county's working population.